 Almost universally in the industrialized world any adult who takes on a serious inner search will turn up regrets about working too much.
 Regrets usually centered around the time they missed with their own families or partners or perhaps most troublesome: the time not given but needed to begin to understand ourselves and our own life stories.

 What keeps us hooked on the treadmill?
 The promise and fears of wealth, power and fame.
 Why?
 I am going to suggest it is due in no small part to having lost the ability to teach ourselves the value of the individual.
 The individual is someone who is not just reacting to the inner forces of the mother, father and child within our bodies and minds and not just reacting to the outer persuasions of propaganda or the whims of crowds.
 It is someone who has struggled to stay in this in-between place that is doing the work of individuation, here is where it takes place.
 Archetypal psychology is a way to understand the inner forces that can capture us with their numinosity.
-To understand the external forces one of the best sources I have run across is Under the Influence: The Destructive Effects of Group Dynamics.
+To understand the external forces one of the best sources I have run across is Under the Influence: The Destructive Effects of Group Dynamics by Goldhammer.

 As our population grew at exponential rates it is as if we were preparing ourselves psychologically for the die-off we sense is coming.
-It is becoming altogether too easy to think all the power today to effect the future lies with groups and institutions instead of with individuals.
+It is becoming altogether too easy to think all the power today to affect the future lies with groups and institutions instead of with individuals.
 Once we are convinced this is the reality, something all groups want to convince us of to one degree or another, the individuals outside our group become little more than vague blobs of protoplasm or threatening sub-humans.
 History teaches us this scapegoating leads no where good.
 As Stalin quipped with all the cold rationality of a tyrant familiar with ordering the death and destruction of tens of millions of human beings, “the murder of an individual is a tragedy, the murder of a million is a statistic.”
 That is a lie.
 The murder of a million by a tyrant is, actually, a million tragedies for those that knew and loved the victims.

 We need to fight this numbness we use to wall off our tears and fears.
 It is in our character armor which we had to develop since early childhood to protect ourselves from the irrational parenting and institutional manipulation all people are subjected to in one degree or another.
 We repress anger at abusive parents, deep disappointments with the way our lives have gone, and a whole host of highly critical thoughts about those our society holds up as heroes.
 Unexplored minds and hearts sometimes hold a real witches brew of tough medicine.
 This is the nature of the beast.
 The culture that places no value on maturity, while allowing little or no time for inner work, has left itself open to the return of the repressed in all the unhealthy ways we see on the news each evening.